Mason Hall

 This is just the start.
 I look forward to hearing from each of you with your ideas and suggestions.
 I truly believe that we stand at a historic moment, a moment in which we can transform our nation’s pain into progress and promise.
 I am excited!

 I will also be addressing this subject as a guest speaker on MBOE’s There’s a Better Way podcast series scheduled to launch on Friday, June 12.
-Click this link to check it out!
+Check out There's a Better Way Podcast Series

 Look to hear from me again shortly with dates and details about the upcoming events and activities.